rednafi/rednafi.com/content/python/structural_subtyping.md

     print(isinstance(ProtoHaystack, haystack))
 ```

-Here, the `ProtoHaystack` class statically defines the structure of the type of objects
+Here, the `ProtoHaystack` class statically defines the structure of the type of objects that
-that are allowed to be passed as the value of `haystack`.
-The instance method
+are allowed to be passed as the value of `haystack`.
+The instance method `__contains__`
-`__contains__` accepts an object (obj) as the second parameter and returns a boolean
+accepts an object (obj) as the second parameter and returns a boolean value based on the
-value based on the fact whether that `obj` exists in the `self` instance or not.
-Now if
+fact whether that `obj` exists in the `self` instance or not.
+Now if you run mypy on this
-you run mypy on this snippet, it'll be satisfied.
+snippet, it'll be satisfied.

-The `runtime_checkable` decorator on the `ProtoHaystack` class allows you to check
+The `runtime_checkable` decorator on the `ProtoHaystack` class allows you to check whether a
-whether a target object is an instance of the `ProtoHaystack` class in runtime via the
+target object is an instance of the `ProtoHaystack` class in runtime via the `isinstance()`
-`isinstance()` function.
-Without the decorator, you'll only be able to test the
+function.
+Without the decorator, you'll only be able to test the conformity of an object to
-conformity of an object to `ProtoHaystack` statically but not in runtime.
+`ProtoHaystack` statically but not in runtime.

 This pattern of strurctural duck typing is so common, that the mixins in the
 `collections.abc` module are now compatible with structural type checking.
-So, in this
+So, in this case,
-case, instead of creating a `ProtoHaystack` class, you can directly use the `collections.
+instead of creating a `ProtoHaystack` class, you can directly use the
-abc.Container` class from the standard library and it'll do the same job.
+`collections.abc.Container` class from the standard library and it'll do the same job.

 ```python
 ...